lycheeverse/lychee/README.md

       --github-token <GITHUB_TOKEN>
           GitHub API token to use when checking github.com links, to avoid rate limiting

           [env: GITHUB_TOKEN]

       --skip-missing
           Skip missing input files (default is to error if they don't exist)

+      --gitignore
+          Skip files that are ignored by git (default is to error if they don't exist)

       --include-verbatim
           Find links in verbatim sections like `pre`- and `code` blocks